k0dev/sc-explorer/README.md

 - TODO: explore different playlists (currently hardcoded) (easy)
 - TODO: explore songs of a given playlist or artist or another user or similar artists to a given one?
 - TODO: develop an actual algorithm to suggest better songs based on previously liked ones? (idk)
-- TODO: better gui lol
+- TODO: better UI lol

 ## Credits
 Idea taken from https://twitter.com/yush_g (https://github.com/Divide-By-0/ideas-for-projects-people-would-use)